bingtimren/typescript-validation-study/README.md

 ## Evaluation Goals
 I wish to find a solution that satisfy the following goals:
 - DRY - don't repeat yourself, data schema / type shall be defined only once and then enable both static (compile time) and runtime checking.
+Since the requirement of runtime validation is more specific than the typing system (e.g. maximum length of string, string pattern, etc.), it's often the validation schema is converted to the typescript types (losing some fine-grained constraints).
 - Extensible (Composable & Extensible) - if data types are related, e.g. composition (one data type is the part of another), inheritance (one data type is the base of another), the solution shall allow such relationship so as not to repeat the codes
 - Fine-grained - enables validations similar to https://json-schema.org/draft/2019-09/json-schema-validation.html
 - Form-friendly - if the validation is friendly to UI forms, i.e. validate multiple fields, and give meaningful information